potatochip/dags-test/README.md

 ## Development

+## Fixtures

+The directory at tests/fixtures is used to create fixtures that exist for tests and dev airflow.

+You can create an empty directory as a bucket in s3.
+However, git ignores empty directories so you must create some sort of empty file in it to have it added to version control.
+An empty `.gitignore` works well for this purpose.

 ### Run Airflow Locally

 Use `docker-compose up airflow` to run those airflow components locally.
 View the UI at `http://localhost:8080`.
 Run `docker-compose down` when you are finished.